khoitd1997/BMP280_driver_TivaC/README.md

 - BMP280_Drv files: the front layers, their actions are BMP280 speicifc but doesn't deal directly with SPI or I2C
 - BMP280_Utils: contain utilities functions as well as dealing directly with the I2C and SPI, the glue layer between BMP280_Drv and low layer functions
-- TivaC_SPI related files: Contain SPI functions for SPI0 modules of TivaC, the code is hardocded to use module 0
+- TivaC_SPI related files: Contain SPI functions for SPI0 modules of TivaC, the code is hardocded to use module 0, the CS pin hardcoded to be pin 3 of port A on the TivaC board
 - TivaC_I2C related files: Contain TivaC functions to work with I2C0 modules of TivaC, hard coded to use I2C0